Mincheol2/t3VAE/synthetic_data_analysis/README.md

 ## Reproducibility

-All default setups are equivalent to the reported data analysis.
-One can repeat the same experiment with following commands :
+All default setups are equivalent to the reported data analysis, except the number of test data and generations.
+This is because generating 5M data is often too tight for GPU memory.
+If GPU memory is enough, one can repeat the same experiment using the following commands :

 ```
-python3 run.py
+python3 run.py --test_N 5000000  --gen_N 5000000
 python3 hypothesis_test.py
 ```

 or